Be part of history, become a Carnegie and Kate Greenaway Judge

 - Networking with authors, illustrators, publishers and library professionals

-- Training and support delivered by experts in writing and illustration
+- Training and support in assessing outstanding writing and illustration

 - Free books delivered to your door.